 Although FCC rules require that you have only one "default provider" associated with each videophone number, you are permitted to have multiple default VRS providers, so long as you have a different videophone number associated with each default provider.
 This means that you have a choice of having one or multiple default providers.
 If you choose to have more than one default provider, each of your providers must honor your wishes to have more than one default VRS provider.

-For more information about TRS, VRS or IP Relay, or to learn more about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC's Disability Rights Office website at www.fcc.gov/disability.
+For more information about other forms of TRS, see the FCC's consumer guide on Telecommunications Relay Service.
+To learn more about FCC programs to promote access to telecommunications services for people with disabilities, visit the FCC's Disability Rights Office website at fcc.gov/accessibility.

 Filing a Complaint